lanl/singularity-eos/doc/sphinx/src/contributing.rst

 ``CHANGELOG.md``, moving all the changes listed under ``Current Main`` to that release.
 Then add empty categories for ``Current Main``.
 Typically the branch for this merge request should be called ``v[release number]-rc`` for "release candidate."
+Make sure that the full test suite passes for this PR.

 After that pull request is merged, go to the ``releases`` tab on the right sidebar on github, and draft a new release.
 Set the tag to ``v[release number]``, fill the comment with the changes in the changelog since the last release, and make the release.

 Finally, the Spackages must be updated.
 To do so, you will need the checksum for the tarball for the newest release.
 Download the tarball from the release page, and then run

 .. code-block:: bash